Energy

 AND REMEMBER: We want to AVOID greenhouse gasses.

-Put the big number in purple into the EPA calculator a little further below to translate this into common terms.
+Put the purple number into the EPA calculator a little further the page to translate this into common terms.

 Energy Numbers in Common Terms